 The third and last element is a Multidisciplinary Curriculum.
 This element embodies diversity and calls to bring together different topics into a single learning cycle.
 It emphasizes that since our experiences in the real world combine many disciplines, so should the learning process and its supporting materials.
 This best prepares the learner to face reality.

 These elements are actually not a foreign concept to any corporate learning specialist.
 Corporate learning teams need to build a skillful workforce in the shortest amount of time and for a reasonable price.
 At the same time, they don’t want to neglect important values such as company culture and team-spirit.
 They definitely want to choose methods and tools that will incorporate employee-focused training with real-life simulations and lots of hands-on practice.
-We are doing it already today in our workplace!
+We are doing it already today in our workplaces!

 In recent years, we’ve actually started to see some of these elements manifest in the curriculum of higher education institutions and even the public K-12 system.
 However, as a mainstream methodology it has yet to be adopted for widespread use.